hiteshere18/Power-Bi---AtliQ-Mart-SC-Analysis/README.md

-# 📦 AtliQ Mart Supply Chain Service Level Analysis
+# 📦 AtliQ Mart Supply Chain Analysis

 A real-world data analytics project focused on improving delivery performance for AtliQ Mart, an FMCG manufacturer in India.
 This project was built as part of the #ResumeProjectChallenge by Codebasics.